 Explore some of this area’s geology on the low-level glacier trail.
 It starts near the Roman Camp Hotel at the east end of Main Street and follows a short stretch of the River Teith.

 This trail features two glacial deposits that were left about 12,000 years ago at the end of the last ice age.
-Turn left into Main Street (A84 to Stirling) and go about 600 metres.
+From North Ancaster Square, turn left into Main Street (A84 to Stirling) and go about 600 metres.
 Turn right at the sign to ‘Roman Camp Walk’.

 (1) The narrow path takes you up a bank overlooking the walled garden of the Roman Camp Hotel.
 This bank is the Roman Camp Esker, which is a narrow winding ridge deposited by a subglacial stream when the last glacier retreated.